vladigleba/vladigleba.github.io/posts/prophecy/prophets.md

 ## How is the gift of prophecy manifested in the last days?

-In question eight we learned that the gift of prophecy will be evident in God’s remnant church, which emerged in the 1800s.
+In question eight we learned that the gift of prophecy will be evident in God’s remnant church, which emerged in the mid-1800s.
 In order to encourage the growing church, God called a young woman named Ellen Harmon, who later married and became Ellen White, and blessed her with the gift of prophecy, using her to instruct the church as it grew into a worldwide missionary movement.
 Her life, visions, and writings fulfilled every biblical test of a genuine prophet, and they are evidence that God is doing everything He can to ensure His people have all the encouragement they need in order to thrive in the closing moments of Earth’s history.

 Even though Ellen had little formal education, she went on to write dozens of books on a variety of subjects, including the Bible, health, education, parenting, Christian living, evangelism, and more.
 Her writing is so impactful that she has become the fourth most translated author of all time.
 Her book on having a saving relationship with Jesus, *[Steps to Christ](https://m.egwwritings.org/en/book/108/toc)*, has been translated into more than 165 languages.

 The best way to get acquainted with her prophetic gift is to read her material for yourself, and it will become evident that her primary goal was to direct people to Jesus as their personal Savior and to the Bible as their only rule of faith and life.
 Some of her other popular works include a book about the conflict between good and evil called *[The Great Controversy](https://m.egwwritings.org/en/book/132/toc)*, one about Christ’s famous sermon called *[Thoughts From the Mount of Blessing](https://m.egwwritings.org/en/book/150/toc)*, a book about His parables called *[Christ’s Object Lessons](https://m.egwwritings.org/en/book/15/toc)*, and a masterpiece about His life called *[The Desire of Ages](https://m.egwwritings.org/en/book/130/toc)*.
 Her writings are saturated with references to the Bible, which is elevated at every opportunity and never contradicted.
 Many who have read her works have been greatly blessed, realizing that she was used by God to communicate His love and truth, thereby leading many into a closer relationship with Him.
-It could be you if you give her a try.
+It could be you if you give her writings a try.